v0lta/PyTorch-Wavelet-Toolbox/docs/intro_boundary_wavelets.rst

     \end{pmatrix}.

 The equation describes the first two FWT-matrices.
-Instead of the dots, we can imagine additional analysis matrices.
+Instead of the dots, we can imagine additional scale matrices.
 The analysis matrix :math:`\mathbf{A}` records all operations by matrix multiplication.
 The :py:meth:`ptwt.MatrixWavedec` function provides access to the matrix form of the analysis operation.
-Including boundary filter treatment.
+Including boundary filter treatment, which we will discuss in an upcoming section.

 .. _fig-conv-analysis: